-- Fingerprint matching failure when the authentication fails as a result of a fingerprint mismatch, the Nymi Band vibrates and displays the Retry message about 1 second after the user places their finger on the fingerprint sensor and bezel. - Liveness failure when the authentication fails due to the inability to detect a consistent ECG signal on the wrist, the Nymi Band vibrates and displays the Retry message about 13 seconds after the user places their finger on the fingerprint sensor and bezel.
+Fingerprint matching failure-when the authentication fails as a result of a fingerprint mismatch, the Nymi Band vibrates and displays a No Match message about 1 second after the user places their finger on the fingerprint sensor and bezel.
+When the Nymi Band screen displays the fingerprint icon, the user can retry authentication.
+The message that appears on the Nymi Band screen when there are subsequent authentication failures due to fingerprint depends on the number of consecutive failures: